williamlines/golden-square-makers/projects/README.md

-# End-Of-Module Project
+# Solo Project

-Here is a final project to test your skills:
+Here is a project to test your golden square skills overall:

 > As a customer
 > So that I can check if I want to order something